home-assistant/home-assistant.io/source/_integrations/meteo_france.markdown

 ## Setup the integration

-There is two ways to integrate Météo-France in Home Assistant
+There is two ways to integrate Météo-France in Home Assistant.

 ### Via the frontend

 Menu: *Configuration* -> *Integrations*

-Search for "Météo-France", add your city, click submit, you are done !
+Search for "Météo-France", add your city, click submit, you are done!

-Notice: all `monitored_conditions` will be added, see more details below.

 ### Via the configuration file